huskeypm/poissonnernstplanck/README.md

 12/23/2017
 Bin Sun added necessary files to reproduce data in the PNP paper

+01/08/2018
+Bin Sun added a simple 2D square example with KCl only in the system

 ### What is this repository for? ###
+To get familiar with the cold, start with the simple 2D case in "2D_Simple_example"

 * Quick summary
 Code in support of nanoporous paper

+Three fenics scripts in "3D_scripts" folder and the corresponding geometry files in "3D_geometries" folder:

 1) KClonlyPNP.py is used to calculate the KCl ionic conductance in a 3D single nanopre.
 The corresponding .geo file is "3D_pore.geo".

 2) CaCl2onlyPNP.py is used to calculate the CaCl2 ionic conductance in a 3D channel.
 The corresponding .geo file is "3D_channel.geo".

 3) CF_buffer.py is used to calculate the CF permeability in the hexgonal unit cell with buffers.
 The corresponding .geo file is "hexgonal.geo"

 * Version
 1.0